-- A \$33.8 million (27.9%) increase resulting primarily from foreign withholding taxes, decreases in available net operating losses mostly related to our subsidiaries in the Netherlands, and negative impacts of foreign currency devaluations in Argentina and Mexico.
-The increase includes a reduction resulting from rate differences between U.S. and non-U.S. jurisdictions primarily related to income we earned in Oman, Mexico and Thailand where the rates are 12.0%, 30.0% and 20.0%, respectively. - A \$19.2 million (15.8%) increase resulting from valuation allowances primarily recorded against deferred tax assets for net operating losses of our subsidiaries in Brazil, Italy and the Netherlands and accrued loss contracts for Belleli EPC projects.
-The increase includes a reduction in valuation allowances related to decreases in available net operating losses mostly related to our subsidiaries in the Netherlands. - A \$10.9 million (9.0%) reduction resulting from claiming foreign taxes as credits primarily for foreign withholding taxes.
-The foreign tax credits are available to offset future payments of U.S. federal income taxes. - A \$5.2 million (4.3%) reduction due to \$14.7 million of nontaxable proceeds from sale of joint venture assets in Venezuela.
+- A \$31.3 million (19.9%) increase resulting primarily from foreign withholding taxes, decreases in available net operating losses mostly related to our subsidiaries in the Netherlands, and negative impacts of foreign currency devaluations in Argentina and Mexico.
+The increase includes a reduction resulting from rate differences between U.S. and non-U.S. jurisdictions primarily related to income we earned in Oman, Mexico and Thailand where the rates are 12.0%, 30.0% and 20.0%, respectively. - A \$7.9 million (5.0%) increase resulting from valuation allowances primarily recorded against deferred tax assets for net operating losses of our subsidiaries in Brazil, Italy and the Netherlands.
+The increase includes a reduction in valuation allowances related to decreases in available net operating losses mostly related to our subsidiaries in the Netherlands. - A \$10.9 million (7.0%) reduction resulting from claiming foreign taxes as credits primarily for foreign withholding taxes.
+The foreign tax credits are available to offset future payments of U.S. federal income taxes. - A \$5.2 million (3.3%) reduction due to \$14.7 million of nontaxable proceeds from sale of joint venture assets in Venezuela.

-- A \$33.5 million (21.1%) increase resulting from valuation allowances primarily recorded against deferred tax assets for net operating losses of our subsidiaries in Brazil, Italy and the Netherlands and accrued loss contracts for Belleli EPC projects. - A \$30.5 million (19.2%) increase resulting primarily from foreign withholding taxes and negative impacts of foreign currency devaluations in Argentina. - A \$16.4 million (10.3%) reduction resulting from claiming foreign taxes as credits primarily for foreign withholding taxes.
-The foreign tax credits are available to offset future payments of U.S. federal income taxes. - A \$6.7 million (4.2%) reduction due to \$19.0 million of nontaxable proceeds from sale of joint venture assets.
+- A \$28.5 million (15.5%) increase resulting primarily from foreign withholding taxes and negative impacts of foreign currency devaluations in Argentina. - A \$22.8 million (12.4%) increase resulting from valuation allowances primarily recorded against deferred tax assets for net operating losses of our subsidiaries in Brazil, Italy and the Netherlands. - A \$16.4 million (8.9%) reduction resulting from claiming foreign taxes as credits primarily for foreign withholding taxes.
+The foreign tax credits are available to offset future payments of U.S. federal income taxes. - A \$6.7 million (3.6%) reduction due to \$19.0 million of nontaxable proceeds from sale of joint venture assets.